slaclab/lume-ace3p/README.md

 ![logo](./logos/SLAC-lab-hires.png)
 # LUME-ACE3P

-This repository contains the LUME-ACE3P code interfaces for using ACE3P workflows for the use with LUME and Xopt.
+LUME-ACE3P is a set of python code interfaces for running ACE3P workflows (including Cubit and postprocessing routines) with the intent of running parameter sweeps or optimization problems.
+The base structure of LUME-ACE3P is built on [lume](https://github.com/slaclab/lume), written by Cristopher Mayes, and the optimization routines use [Xopt](https://github.com/xopt/xopt), written by Ryan Roussel.

+# Setting up LUME-ACE3P on S3DF

 The dependencies are "lume-base=0.3.3" and "xopt=2.2.2" from conda-forge (later versions may work).
 The examples and scripts are configured to run on S3DF in an appropriate python environment with the aformentioned dependencies.

 To activate the lume-ace3p conda environment on an S3DF iana terminal:
 1. Run the command: ```/sdf/group/rfar/software/conda/bin/conda init``` to set up conda for your terminal (only needs to be done once)